Cardiovascular Disease Fellowship

 Advanced Heart Failure and Transplant Fellowship

 This fellowship provides a year of advanced training in heart failure and heart transplant and is accredited by ACGME.
 The basic components of this fellowship include advanced training of all stages and forms of heart failure, pre- and post-operative care of heart transplant and ventricular assist device patients, and key diagnostic or therapeutic procedures.
 Fellowship has been filled for 2015

 Interventional Cardiology Fellowship

 This fellowship provides one year of advanced training in interventional cardiology and is accredited by ACGME.
 The basic components of this fellowship include state-of-the-art training in percutaneous coronary intervention procedures, complex coronary artery diagnostic procedures, and the evaluation and management of patients with chronic or acute coronary artery disease.
 The fellowship includes exposure to advanced percutaneous procedures for structural heart disease, including complex valvular heart disease (TAVR, Mitra Clip, Melody).
-Accepting applications for 2015
+Accepting for 2016 through ERAS

 Only applicants who have completed Cardiovascular Disease Fellowship will be considered for a subspecialty fellowship.

 Cardiovascular Fellowship Application

 Applications for General Cardiology Fellowship should be submitted through the Electronic Residency Application Service (ERAS)

 The following forms are required for subspecialty fellowship applications: